venuraja79/venuraja79.github.io/_posts/2022-01-20-population-collapse.markdown

 categories: jekyll update
 ---
 When I step out of my semi-urban (semi-rural?) apartment block in India, I see a sea of people today traveling by all possible means to do all sorts of things.
-The next thing I think of is that it must been like this all along and it will be so forever.
+The next thing I assume is that it must been like this all along and it will be so forever.
 Wait a sec, this can't be true!
 For a fact, we know that civilization is just 5000 or so years old and earth was still in an [ice age](https://en.wikipedia.org/wiki/Last_Glacial_Period) 12,000 years ago.
 This must be my naive mind (supposed to be intelligent with it's 100 billion neurons) playing tricks on me to keep me in the dark.